Assignment 3: Virtual Memory

 - (hard) Implement mmap() and related system calls.

 - (hard) Implement demand-loading.
 You should load pages only when they are referenced by the user process, as opposed to at process creation.

 - (harder) Implement paging.
 You should implement some page replacement algorithm and demonstrate your solution running under memory pressure.

 Advanced Assignment Submission

 Submission for the advanced assignment is similar to the basic assignment, except the advance component is given to a distinguished assignment name: asst3_adv Again, you need to generate a diff based on the original source tree.

 % cd ~/cs3231/asst3-src % svn commit

 Now generate a file containing the diff.
 (NOTE: How this works depends on how you have set up branches in svn.)

 % cd ~ % svn diff file:///home/osprjXXX/repo/asst3/initial file:///home/osprjXXX/repo/asst3/adv >~/asst3_adv.diffSubmit your solution

-% give cs3231 asst3_adv asst3_adv.diff
+% cd ~ % give cs3231 asst3_adv asst3_adv.diff

 You're now done.